 - A little pricey for a drugstore brand

 Another personal favorite of Dr. Turegano is the Dr. Dennis Gross Alpha Beta Universal Daily Peel.
 Each pack (the standard size contains 30 packets, but you can always try the mini size if you’re not ready to commit) contains one exfoliating treatment to help smooth your texture and one retinol treatment to use immediately after to target fine lines and balance the effects of the first peel.
 It’s truly like a facial in a package.
 FYI, the exfoliating formula uses a whopping five AHA/BHAs together with chamomile to calm the skin.

-If you’re looking for a budget-friendly buy, The Ordinary’s Lactic Acid 10% + HA exfoliating solution doesn’t disappoint, according to board-certified dermatologist and founder of Unity Skincare, Dr. Allison Leer, MD.
+If you’re looking for a budget-friendly buy, The Ordinary’s Lactic Acid 10% + HA exfoliating solution doesn’t disappoint, according to Allison Leer, MD, a board-certified dermatologist and founder of Unity Skincare.
 It’s one of her personal favorites to use on acne-prone skin, thanks to its high dosage of lactic acid that gently removes any build-up of dead skin cells.

 Yup, another Ordinary go-to we’ve gotta drop.
 This product may have started out as a TikTok fave a few years ago, but beauty experts and derms are still singing its praises to this day.
 That’s because of its rich acidic formulation, which includes a mixture of 30 percent alpha hydroxy acids, and two percent beta hydroxy acid.
 Together, these chemical compounds help dissolve dead skin cells and remove any dirt backing up your pores.

 Key ingredients: Glycolic acid, lactic acid, tartaric acid, citric acid, salicylic acid, sodium hyaluronate trosspolymer, tasmannia lanceolata fruit leaf extract